Ukraine's protest leaders name Yatseniuk as candidate for PM

 This would involve heading off default, establishing the trust of creditors and investors and guaranteeing a normal life for Ukraine's people.

-"They will be criticised.
+"They will be criticized.
 They'll have mud smeared on them.
-But they'll have to fulfil their duty and be burned for the sake of Ukraine," he said.
+But they'll have to fulfill their duty and be burned for the sake of Ukraine," he said.

 (Reporting by Natalia Zinets, Writing By Richard Balmforth, Editing by Timothy Heritage)